ibpdas/valueline/README.md

 Across many conversations with colleagues and after reviewing more than 50 data strategies and business cases, the same pattern kept appearing:

-> We had strong activity, but no simple way to connect foundations, maturity, and outcomesin a way that leaders could use.
+> People were working hard, fixing the right problems and improving foundations, but the story of progress was hard to tell.
+Measurements varied, expectations drifted, and value signals came too late

 I built **ValueLine** as a practical, repeatable tool to make that connection clearer.